Zijian-Ju/ENGR90013-CG-Bowls-Club/README.md

 - release/\*: release branch, release branch for each sprint
 - dev/{feature_name}: development branch for each feature
 - dev/{feature_name}/{(front|back)\_developer's name}: personal development branch for front/back end

+Merging to protected branches must be achieved by pull request with at least 1 reviewer.